As an Amazon Associate I earn from qualifying purchases.

 Do Beans Contain Protein?

 They do!
-Beans are well known as a plant-based protein source however they are primarily a source of carbohydrates, which is great!
-Not only do beans keep you full and satiated from the protein content, but they contain a great amount of fiber and energy as well due to the dense amount of carbohydrates.
+Beans are a good source of plant-based protein.
+However, they are primarily a source of carbohydrates, which is great!
+Not only do beans keep you full and satiated from the protein content, but the give a quick energy source because of the dense amount of carbohydrates.
+Also, because beans contain a high amount of fiber, they are a low-glycemic carb, which makes them great, even for those with blood sugar or diabetes concerns.
 Beans are a wonderful, well-rounded and nutrient-rich food source that are perfect for keeping you energized.
-The following white bean recipes are a perfect and delicious way to stay fueled up to tackle the day!
+The following white bean recipes are a delicious way to stay fueled up to tackle the day!

 How Long Can You Store Canned Beans?